Get started with Nextflow on Verily Workbench

 Edit the nf-core google.config configuration file

 In the left-hand File navigator, navigate to the ~/repos/nf-core-configs/conf directory.
-Find the google.config file in the listing and double-click on it to edit it.
+Find the config file corresponding to your chosen job executor.
 (If you gave the repo a different name in Step #2, find its folder instead under repos).

-Edit the google.config file to be the following.
-Edit the google_bucket line to replace <your_bucket_name> with the name of the Cloud Storage bucket resource you will be using.
+In the config file, edit the google_bucket line to replace <your_bucket_name> with the name of the Cloud Storage bucket resource you will be using.
 E.g., if you used the suggested bucket name in Step #2, <your_bucket_name> would be replaced with nf_files.

-As you'll see below, you will run the Nextflow pipeline via wb, and wb will substitute the correct value for the environment variables in the config before it runs.
+As you'll see in the following step, you will run the Nextflow job via wb, and wb will substitute the correct value for the environment variables in the config before it runs.

 // Nextflow config file for running on Google Cloud Life Sciences